-Staff Capacity; A total of 15 personnel work in Bağyurdu OIZ.
+Staff Capacity of the OIZ: A total of 15 personnel work in Bağyurdu OIZ.
 Projects are carried out by administrative staff.
-There are 8 personnel in the Administrative Staff.
-Information is listed below.
+There are eight (8) Administrative Staff.
+The list of positions in the Bağyurdu OIZ is listed below.

-Name Title

-Figen AKDEMİR Industrial Zone Manager
+- Industrial Zone Manager

-Ayşe GÖLGE Project Specialist
+- Project Specialist

-Serdar ŞENOL Finance Specialist
+- Finance Specialist

-Numan BİLGİN Civil Engineer
+- Civil Engineer

-Cem ŞAHİN Electrical Engineer
+- Electrical Engineer

-Fatih GÜÇLÜ Administrative Affairs Manager
+- Administrative Affairs Manager

-İnanç BABACAN Survey Technician
+- Survey Technician

-Zernişan ÖZTÜRK Manager Assistant
+- Manager Assistant

 Furthermore, a project implementation unit (PIU) was established in the OIZ.
-Project implementation experiences of the personnel are detailed in the table.(Table 3)
+The list of expert in the PIU and their project implementation experiences are provided below in Table 3.